chantra/chantra.github.io/_posts/2021-03-01-home-climbing-wall.md

 {% include image.html img="IMG_1068.jpg" alt="One side assembled" caption="One side assembled" text-align="center" %}

-The lumber onto which the wall frame will be attached to needs to get a second cut on each 60 degress angles in order to make the stud flush with the bottom/top plates.
+The lumber onto which the wall frame will be attached to needs to get a second cut on each 60 degrees angles in order to make the stud flush with the bottom/top plates.

 ## The wall frame